Krunal-Thakkar/terraform-docs/content/docs/storage/platforms/powerflex/Product_Guide.md

  ## SDC Datasource

-Manage SDCs on Dell EMC PowerFlex
+Manage SDCs on Dell Technologies PowerFlex
 ### Synopsis
 Managing SDCs on PowerFlex storage system includes getting details of SDC using id or name of SDC